supermanzer/MDN_DRF_Vue/README.md

 - Use [Django REST Framework](https://www.django-rest-framework.org/) to expose a REST API rather than use built in templates
 - Create a simple [Vue.sj](https://vuejs.org/) SPA front end to consume the REST API

+## Motivation

+First off, I really enjoy building different web applications and so far Django and Vue represent my favorite server and front-end frameworks.
+I've used Django REST Framework previously but only as a back-end developer working with a separate front-end developer.

+I find the process of building every component in an application that is comprised of isolated back and front ends very illuminating in terms pf the impacts of design decisions.
+While this little project is pretty basic, the simplicity provides a situation where you can clearly understand how features you implement at the database level impact the user experience you can create in the front-end.
+Going from the quesiton "I want to display `X` to my users" to "What is the most efficient method to return calculated property `X` from the server" really helps me think through the process of building these apps beyond just trying to expose a feature to get some developer to leave you alone.

 ## Organization

 - backend/ - This is the Django project (wtih DRF) built by following the MDN Django tutorial (except making REST API endpoints instead of views/templates)